How to locate your Webfile number

 You will get a welcome letter from the Comptroller about two weeks after your business is registered with the Texas Secretary of State.
 It can be difficult to request your Webfile number in the future, so we recommend that you save this welcome letter or, better yet, send us a copy so we can keep it safe for you.

-You will also receive a reminder letter from the Comptroller each year about the May 15th due date.
+You will also receive a reminder letter from the Comptroller each year around Valentine's Day about the May 15th due date.
 The Webfile number will be located at the top left corner of this letter.

 What do I do if I can't find my Webfile number?

-If you do not have any of the letters described above or can't otherwise locate your Webfile number, you may be able to obtain it from Comptroller.
-You can email the Comptroller and ask them to resend the annual report reminder or call them at (800) 442-3453.
-They will ask for your state tax ID (not your federal tax ID), which you can locate here.
+If you do not have any of the correspondence described above or can't otherwise locate your Webfile number, you may be able to obtain it from the Comptroller.
+You can email the Comptroller and ask them to resend the annual report reminder (you'll need to first locate your 11-digit state tax ID; not the 9-digit federal tax ID).

 What do I Webfile?